simeononsecurity/simeononsecurity.ch/content/articles/how-to-protect-your-privacy-on-social-media-with-the-right-settings/index.en.md

 Your personal information can be used in ways you may not have intended.
 For example, **advertisers** can use your data to target you with ads that appear to fit your interests - an invasion of your privacy that can be frustrating and unsettling.
 Even worse, **cybercriminals** can use this information to impersonate you, hack your accounts, or steal your identity.

-Additionally, your data can be sold to **third-party companies** without your knowledge or consent.
+Also, your data can be sold to **third-party companies** without your knowledge or consent.
 This can result in unwanted marketing emails, phone calls, and even physical mail.
 You need to read the terms and conditions of any social media platform you use and to understand how your data is being used.

 #### The Role of Third-Party Apps

 Third-party apps and services also pose a privacy risk on social media platforms.
 Many of these applications request access to your personal data when you sign up, such as your contacts, messages, and login credentials.
 These apps can be used to track your online activity, and in some cases, they can even gain access to your private messages.

 You need to only use trusted **third-party apps** and to read the **privacy policy** carefully before granting access to your data.
-Additionally, regularly reviewing the apps you have given access to your social media accounts and revoking access to any unnecessary apps can help protect your privacy.
+Also, regularly reviewing the apps you have given access to your social media accounts and revoking access to any unnecessary apps can help protect your privacy.

 ### Adjusting Your Privacy Settings on Facebook